kalepail/launchtube/README.md

 ### `POST` `/`

-Submit a transaction for fee-bumping
+Submit a transaction

 > [!IMPORTANT]
-> Credits are used when calling *this* endpoint successfully. **NOT** when submitting the fee-bumped transaction to the Stellar network.
+> Credits are spent with progressive levels of granularity as the transaction moves through the backend
+> Initially upon submission 100_000 credits are spent
+> Assuming your tx simulates successfully, those 100_000 credits are refunded and the tx bid fee is spent
+> If your tx submission is successful the bid is refunded and the final tx fee is spent

 #### Body

 - `xdr`

-    Transaction you want fee-bumped as an `XDR` encoded `String`
+    Transaction you want submitted as an `XDR` encoded `String`

 - `fee`